SILICON-GHOST/waka-os-supreme/README.md

 - **Built:** In a cabin, 2 months, i5-2012, PowerShell on Windows
 - **License:** MIT (let's keep it open!)

-If you're a **hobbyist, student, or curious engineer**, dive in!
+If you're a **programmer, student, or engineer**, dive in!
 Ask questions.
 This code is meant to be understood and improved together.

 ---